Hi-Vision: Digital Hi-Vision

 NHK wanted to establish Hi-Vision television as a global standard and continued to actively promote standardization across Europe and the US.
 However, due to political reasons and other factors; Japan, the US, and Europe ended up adopting different formats for HDTV broadcasting.

-In the US, HDTV development skipped analog broadcasting and began on technology for digital broadcasting.
-Europe would do the same and not developed HDTV broadcasting for analog broadcast but instead begin with digital.
+In the US, HDTV development skipped analog broadcasting and to use digital broadcasting from the start.
+Europe did the same.

-Eventually, satellite Hi-Vision broadcasting, which was an analog HDTV broadcast, ceased on September 30, 2007 and only digital Hi-Vision was continued in Japan.
-The technology was replaced by Japan's digital HD standard.
+In Japan, on September 30, 2007, analog HDTV satellite broadcast was shut down, leaving only digital Hi-Vision.
+The technology was replaced by Japan's ISDB digital standard.

 Device support for Hi-Vision

 Hi-Vision LaserDiscs

 On May 20, 1994, Panasonic released the first Hi-Vision LaserDisc player.
 There were a number of Hi-Vision LaserDisc players available in Japan: Pioneer HLD-XØ, HLD-X9, HLD-1000, HLD-V500, HLD-V700; Sony HIL-1000, HIL-C1 and HIL-C2EX; the last two of which have OEM versions made by Panasonic, LX-HD10 and LX-HD20.
 Players also supported standard NTSC LaserDiscs.
 Hi-Vision LaserDiscs are extremely rare and expensive.

 The HDL-5800 Video Disc Recorder recorded both high definition still images and continuous video onto an optical disc and was part of the early analog wideband Sony HDVS high-definition video system which supported the MUSE system.
 Capable of recording HD still images and video onto either the WHD-3AL0 or the WHD-33A0 optical disc; WHD-3Al0 for CLV mode (up to 10 minute video or 18,000 still frames per side); WHD-33A0 for CAV mode (up to 3 minute video or 5400 still frames per side).
 These video discs were used for short video content such as advertisements and product demonstrations.

 The HDL-2000 was a full band high definition video disc player.